-61. The PDP has an "overarching strategic direction for the management of growth, land use and development".
+58. The proposed District Plan has an "overarching strategic direction for the management of growth, land use and development".
 From a transport perspective this includes "compacted and connected settlement so as to encourage public transport, biking and walking" and "diverse, resilient, inclusive and connected communities".
-This relates to a series of objectives and policies which have been investigated in turn to assess the consistency of the proposed rezoning with the strategic direction of the PDP.
+This relates to a series of objectives and policies which have been investigated in turn to assess the consistency of the proposed rezoning with the strategic direction of the District Plan.